The SPROG family of DCC devices

 Problems with ZTC decoders

 Some ZTC decoders do not respond correctly on the programming track with SPROG II in its default mode.
 This is due to the decoders expecting DCC bit timing which is out of tolerance.
-To get around this you need to put SPROG II into ZTC compatibilty mode.
+To get around this you need to put SPROG II into ZTC compatibility mode.
 In DecoderPro:

 Open a send command window from the SPROG menu